Frequently Asked Questions

 The peptide contains several cysteines and can therefore easily form disulfide bonds.
 How do I avoid this?

-If the peptide sequence contains several cysteines, or other reactive amino acids, which are easily oxidized, CASLO offers to deliver the peptide with traces of the strong reductant DTT.
-The peptide is only delivered with DTT if this is specifically permitted by the customer.
+If the peptide sequence contains several cysteines, or other reactive amino acids, which are easily oxidized, CASLO offers to deliver the peptide with small amounts of the reductant DTT.
+The peptide is only delivered with DTT if this is ordered by the customer.

 How shall I measure a peptide concentration?